-The Western Civ I exam deals with Ancient Greece, Rome, and the Near East; the Middle Ages; Renaissance and Reformation.
+The Western Civilization I exam covers Ancient Greece, Rome, and the Near East; the Middle Ages; Renaissance and Reformation.

-The examination contains approximately 120 questions to be answered in 90 minutes.
+The exam contains approximately 120 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
-Any time candidates spend on tutorials and providing personal information is in addition to the actual testing time.
-This examination uses the chronological designations b.c.e. (before the common era) and c.e. (common era).
+This exam uses the chronological designations b.c.e. (before the common era) and c.e. (common era).
 The labels correspond to b.c. (before Christ) and a.d. (anno Domini), which are used in some textbooks.

 Knowledge and Skills Required

-Questions on the Western Civilization I examination require candidates to demonstrate one or more of the following abilities.
+Questions on the Western Civilization I exam require candidates to demonstrate one or more of the following abilities:

 - Understanding important factual knowledge of developments in Western civilization